v3.0 Release Notes

 whitelist & blacklist configs are deprecated

-These configurations that have whitelist in the name have been deprecated and replaced with allowlist or blocklist.
+These configurations that have whitelist in the name have been deprecated in 3.0 and replaced with allowlist or blocklist in 4.0.

 The configurations maintenance_ip_whitelist for configuring maintenance ips has been replaced by maintenance_ip_allowlist.